cfeeling/mdo-grid/README.md

 // Define the sorting direction keywords + default sorting direction mdoGridConfig.setSortingKeywords('ASC', 'DESC', 'ASC');

+// Force the grid to use this data count w/o doing any request mdoGridConfig.setInitialCount(initialDataCount);

+// Force the grid to use this data w/o doing any request mdoGridConfig.setInitialData(initialData);

 // Send the filters to the view
 $scope.filters = filters;